Radiobiology-Informatics-Consortium/RBO/README.md

 ### Stable release versions

-The latest version of the ontology can always be found at:
+The latest version of the RBO can always be found at:

 http://purl.obolibrary.org/obo/RBO.owl